Author: Sharon Huss Roat

 In Between the Notes, Ivy uses music as a coping method for her sadness.
 When she loses her piano room after the move, she is forced to practise at school.
 The way her piano playing is described is so extraordinary.
 Ivy really plays her feelings out.
 As a pianist myself, I really related to this use of music as a form of therapy and love the way it is depicted in the novel.

-Between the Notes is a quick contemporary, so I would recommend it to fans of the genre.
+Between the Notes by Sharon Huss Roat is a quick contemporary, so I would recommend it to fans of the genre.
 It is very well-written and truly unforgettable.
 Be prepared for all sorts of feels with this book!